 They were immersed in eight hours of lessons learned and practical training on the portable machines.

 The audience also heard some of the technical aspects of why Morgan had such a passion about ultrasound.

-Portable ultrasound machines offer capabilities such as being able to save images as .jpg files as well as recording live video of procedures in which they are used.
+Portable ultrasound machines offer capabilities such as being able to save images as jpg files as well as recording live video of procedures in which they are used.
 These can then be downloaded through USB ports on the machines.

-The machines operate off a standard operators' radio battery or can be plugged into a 110-volt power source with a continuous run-time of two hours.
+They operate off a standard operators' radio battery or can be plugged into a 110-volt power source with a continuous run-time of two hours.

-"Using portable ultrasound in theater is a kind of like the guy who first decided to put a lid on a coffee cup - it just made sense," Vasios said.
+"Using portable ultrasound in theater is kind of like the guy who first decided to put a lid on a coffee cup - it just made sense," Vasios said.
 "So we used it, and we proved it."

 "The plan is to increase the program to all the groups in a phased approach," Landers said.
 "The key is training and maintaining the skills required to operate and use the machines."